Texas law on employer’s vacation policy

 If your vacation time flows from an employment contract or collective bargaining agreement then your employer’s failure to follow the vacation policy in the agreement/contract may result in claims against your employer either under the terms of the agreement/contract or as a breach of contract.

-Can my Dallas or Fort Worth employer treat people differently under its vacation policy?
+Can my Texas employer treat people differently under its vacation policy?

 Absent contractual protections to the contrary, your employer can generally treat people or groups of employees differently under its vacation policy.
 That means some groups of employees or divisions may receive more or less vacation pay, more or less opportunities to use vacation, and some employees may not receive vacation leave at all.
 Employers can also generally deny approval to some but not others or voluntarily give some better benefits than the policy.